MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Invoke-MgBetaReauthorizeDriveItemSubscription.md

 ## SYNOPSIS
 Reauthorize a subscription when you receive a reauthorizationRequired challenge.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgReauthorizeDriveItemSubscription](/powershell/module/Microsoft.Graph.Files/Invoke-MgReauthorizeDriveItemSubscription?view=graph-powershell-1.0)

 ## SYNTAX